 The Rosa had decent traction from the sole, though it wasn't the stickiest in our test suite.
 The footbed traction was not particularly good without the ankle straps, but with them it was great.
 We choose to give high marks here based on how the shoe felt with straps.
 For some seriously great traction in another rugged sandal, check out the Merrell Around Town, which felt almost as sticky as a full-on hiking shoe.

 All strapped up and ready to hike in the Rosa!
-With the extra straps we felt secure and sticky everywhere we went.
+With the extra straps, it's easy to feel secure and sticky wherever you go.

 The Astral is cute and versatile but still pretty sporty looking, so it landed about in the middle of the pack for style.

 For the right kind of sporty gal, this sandal can be dressed up or down with no problem.
 It's not the fanciest but does come in a couple of fun bright colors.
 If you're looking for something more chic but still high-performing, take a look at our Top Pick for Stylish Adventure, the OluKai Lala.
 This was the style favorite with the majority of women we asked.
 The OluKai Paniolo was another favorite, as was the Teva Olowahu, our Best Stylish Buy on a Tight Budget.